Department of Political Science Guidelines for MA Students

 - Option C: 5.0 credits of coursework.

-It is anticipated that candidates will enter having taken some political theory at the undergraduate level.
+12. It is anticipated that candidates will enter having taken some political theory at the undergraduate level, regardless of their desired field of specialization.
 Those who have not will be required to take PSCI 5310 History of Political Thought.
 This 0.5 credit counts toward the normal MA program requirements of 5.0 credits.

-11. Courses will normally be taken at the 5000 level.
+14. Courses will normally be taken at the 5000 level.
 A maximum of 1.0 credit is permitted at the 4000-level.
 It is not advisable for MA students to take 6000-level classes.
-Any such requests must be made to the Graduate Supervisor.
+Any requests for exceptions must be made to the Graduate Supervisor.

-12. Students may take a maximum of 1.0 credit outside of the Department of Political Science in courses that are of a related discipline.
-Questions on whether a particular course is acceptable should be made to the Graduate Supervisor prior to registering for the course to ensure the credit will count towards the degree.
+15. Students may take a maximum of 1.0 credit outside of the Department of Political Science in courses that are of a related discipline.
+Questions on whether a particular course is acceptable should be directed to the Graduate Supervisor prior to registering for the course to ensure the credit will count towards the degree.

 Thesis or Research Essay